ligadata-mkhalawi/Kamanja/trunk/docs/source/relnotes-163/features.rst

   to monitor the health of the Kamanja cluster and to start/stop nodes and the cluster itself.
   See :ref:`monit-admin` for details.
+- Encrypted and encoded passwords<password-encrypt-term>` are now supported for :ref:`Smart File Output Adapters <smart-output-config-ref>` as well as for :ref:`Smart File Input Adapters<smart-input-config-ref>` and :ref:`metadataapiconfig-config-ref`.

 Click on the embedded links above for more details about using each of these new features.